Pay in Person

 Office hours are Monday through Friday, 8:30 am to 4:30 pm.
 We do not close for lunch.

-City Hall will be closed Monday, September 2 for Labor Day.
+City Hall will be closed Monday, November 11, 2019, for Veterans Day.

 If you need directions to Norwalk City Hall, please click here:

 In cases of inclement weather, please call ahead.
 If City Hall is open, we are expected to be open, but in extreme weather, please call ahead to be sure.

 Paying at Banks during the collection period: Taxpayers may pay their property tax bills at certain Norwalk bank branch offices.
 You do not have to be a customer of the bank in order to pay there, and there is no charge for this service.
 View more information and a list of participating banks.
 This option provides convenience and flexibility - taxpayers who wish to have an in-person transaction may do so without the challenge of having to park at City Hall.
 You will be able to make use of this service as soon as you receive your new tax bill for the January 1, 2020 installment.
 Those bills will be mailed in mid December 2019.
 If you wish to pay your second installment prior to receiving a bill in the mail in December, we will gladly process your payment at City Hall, and you may make that payment at any time.